 Now, I’m not actually a big fan of seafood.
 I adore

 We had a delightful time gathered around the table cracking open the clams while avoiding burning our fingers.
 However, there is a slight risk that the clams are not fully cooked but luckily the North Koreans have a solution for that.
 After every clam you eat, you take a shot of Soju.
 Soju is a very strong Korean alcohol.
 I loved the clams, but am not such a huge fan of the Soju.
-Together with our guides, we soon made short work of the clams before heading inside the hotel for yet another meal!
+Together with our guides, we soon made short work of the clams before heading inside the hotel for yet another meal.
+The clams were just our starter!